Making a request

 Step one: Please search the Library's collections before placing a request.
 We can only supply items not already in stock.

-Step four: Complete the form as directed, giving as much information as possible.
-Remember to select Electronic Delivery for articles if desired.
+Step three: Complete the form as directed, giving as much information as possible.

-Step five: Now click on the Send button.
+Step four: Click on the Submit Request button.
 Your request will normally be processed within 24 working hours (Monday - Friday), or first thing on a Monday for requests made over the weekend.
+Please note it may take several working days to receive your text.

 Please see the Distance learners section if you are unable to use the catalogue to make a request.